psshri/KodeKloudCKSchallenges/CHALLENGE 1/solution.md

-## Step 1: Identify the image with zero CRITICAL vulnerability
+## Step 1: Identify the image with zero CRITICAL Vulnerability

 List all the images present